devdumpling/pokenext/README.md

 This pattern, while simple on paper, enables a lot of flexibility and underscores the composability of our components, effectively turning them into little data-component building blocks.

+Working in this way also helps to highlight where your graph may be deficient, as it makes it obvious where a component is bending over backward to get data in awkward ways.

 For more info, check out the `examples/pokenext` or `examples/pokenext-parallel`.